 Moving to a hybrid cloud solution can offer a number of benefits for your enterprise.
-These include the ability to shift workloads that burst in usage to the cloud, ease of scalability, and substantial cost-savings in compute times.
+These include the ability to shift workloads that burst in usage to the cloud, ease of scalability, and substantial cost savings in computing times.

 As with every major shift in development processes, however, adopting this approach comes with some potential pitfalls if your enterprise isn’t fully prepared to make the move.

 Here are three of the big areas enterprises often misjudge—or outright fail at—when taking the leap to hybrid cloud.

 At the enterprise level, a lack of governance when moving to a hybrid cloud solution can lead to major problems down the road.

 Many times, an organization will start leveraging this technology in isolation—teams working on different projects with little to no coordination.